 - Email lists — if you sign up on an email list, it's likely to be hosted at MailChimp, since I can't bulk email from my personal or business accounts.
 We also have several more "public" email groups at YahooGroups — NewKin, Otherkin, Otherkind-Hosts, and Kinfrontiers.
 We don't own or operate the software running those lists, or store the public/onilne archives ourselves.
 Those policies would be covered by MailChimp & Yahoogroups respectively.

-- Our Amazon affiliate links (for book purchases) only track you if you click on them.
+- As an Amazon Associate I earn from qualifying purchases.
+Our Amazon affiliate links (for book purchases) only track you if you click on them.
 We get a tiny commission on the sale of the book, but it does not change your price.
 Amazon will be able to see which site referred you on their end of the click (as stated above), and will also know I referred you to that book because you clicked my affiliate link.
 You can go to Amazon directly by opening a new browser tab and search for the book's title or our name as an author to avoid this.
 Prior to September 9, 2018, see above: Even if I give a non-affiliate link they would still know you clicked the link from my site unless you copy it and paste it into a new browser window — that information is sent to their server by your browsing software and has nothing to do with our site or web/computer programming on our site.

 We have several websites to work on, so here's what we have not discussed or maybe not discussed in enough detail yet:

 - Add Patreon, PayPal (tip jar for example), did we do enough about email?

 - Inform about personal health info, sexual orientation & gender info, using system names as usernames & whether that constitutes identifying information, etc.